lindzeyn/lindzeyn/README.md

 Postdoc, Department of Computer Science, University of Colorado at Boulder

-Here you will find most of the course programming material for a course on operating systems that I instruct.
+Here you will find the programming material for a course on operating systems that I instruct.

 <!---
 lindzeyn/lindzeyn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.